Shakti (band)

 The band reformed in 2020, and released their first album as Shakti in 46 years, This Moment, on 23 June 2023.
 The album was supported by a world tour, including India, Europe, and the United States, under the name Shakti50.
 Violinist Ganesh Rajagopalan joined the band as a full-time member.
 The band also performed a live set for the Tiny Desk Concert.

 In 2024, Shakti won the Grammy Award for the Best Global Music Album for the album This Moment.
 Shakti received two Grammy nominations for the album Mind Explosion [50th Anniversary Tour Live] in the Best Global Music Album category for the 2026 Grammy Awards.
+Following the release of Mind Explosion, McLaughlin announce that it would be Shakti's final album.